Springerle/debianized-pypi-mold/README.md

 The packaged virtualenv is kept in sync with the host's interpreter automatically.
 See [spotify/dh-virtualenv](https://github.com/spotify/dh-virtualenv) for more details.

-The license used for the packaging project is “BSD 3-clause”, change the ``LICENSE`` file and “BSD” references in ``README.md`` as needed.

  [![Groups](https://img.shields.io/badge/Google_groups-springerle--users-orange.svg)](https://groups.google.com/forum/#!forum/springerle-users)
  ![MIT licensed](http://img.shields.io/badge/license-MIT-red.svg)